openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-quotas.rst

 Limits
 ~~~~~~

-Limits are the resource limitations that are allowed for each tenant (project).
+Limits are the resource limitations that are allowed for each project.
 An administrator can configure limits in the ``manila.conf`` file.

 Users can query their rate and absolute limits.